758th Airlift Squadron: World War II

 The squadron was first activated as the 758th Bombardment Squadron at Alamogordo Army Air Field, New Mexico on 1 July 1943 as one of the original squadrons of the 459th Bombardment Group.
 It was equipped with Consolidated B-24 Liberator heavy bombers and trained at Davis-Monthan Field, Arizona.
 The squadron received deployment orders for the Mediterranean Theater of Operations in September 1943, but was diverted to fly long-range convoy escort missions over the Newfoundland Banks to Long Island Sound, November–December 1943 while its station in Italy was being constructed.

 The squadron deployed to Southern Italy in January 1944 and entered combat in March as part of Fifteenth Air Force's strategic bombing campaign.
 The squadron attacked enemy military, industrial and transportation targets in Italy, France, Germany, Poland, Czechoslovakia, Austria, Hungary, Romania, Bulgaria, Greece and Yugoslavia, bombing railroad marshalling yards, oil refineries, airfields, concentration centers and other strategic objectives.
 The squadron earned a Distinguished Unit Citation when the 459th Group led the 304th Bombardment Wing on a raid against an aircraft plant at Bad Vöslau.
 The group pressed its attack despite opposition by enemy interceptors and intense flak.

 The squadron was occasionally diverted from the strategic bombing campaign to carry out support and interdiction operations.
 It struck railroads during March 1944 to support Operation Shingle, the landings at Anzio.
 It struck bridges, harbors, and troop concentrations in August 1944 in the preinvasion phase of Operation Dragoon, th invasion of southern France.
 It also hit communications lines and other targets during March and April 1945 to support the advance of British Eighth Army and American Fifth Army in northern Italy.

 Following VE Day, the squadron returned to the United States in August 1945.
 The squadron was programmed for deployment to the Pacific Theater of Operations as a Boeing B-29 Superfortress very heavy bombardment squadron and reassembled at Sioux Falls Army Air Field, South Dakota at the end of August.
-However, Japan surrendered shortly after the squadron's arrival and in was inactivated on 28 August 1945.
+However, Japan surrendered shortly after the squadron's arrival and it was inactivated on 28 August 1945.